dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/ENHANCEMENT_2025-11-10_SetValueWebOperation.md

 ## Summary

-Added a new `SetValueWeb` operation to SpyWindow Custom Procedures that provides a **web-optimized** text input method using keyboard simulation (SendKeys) instead of UIA ValuePattern.
+Added a new `SetValueWeb` operation to AutomationWindow Custom Procedures that provides a **web-optimized** text input method using keyboard simulation (SendKeys) instead of UIA ValuePattern.
 This operation is specifically designed for web browser elements where `SetValue` may fail due to browser security restrictions or lack of ValuePattern support.

 ---